VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/controls/VcSelect.md

 ### Dynamic Views

-To dynamically integrate the `select` component into your views, use the schema interface:
+To dynamically integrate the `vc-select` component into your views, use the schema interface:

 ```typescript
 interface SelectSchema {